 With a rich academic tradition and supportive learning environment, Ottawa provides an educational experience well worth your time and money.
-Benefit from a close-knit community in a small-town setting that provides ample opportunity to meet new people and get involved while remaining within arm’s reach of the rich cultural, dining and shopping attractions of Phoenix.
+Benefit from a close-knit community in a small-town setting that provides ample opportunity to meet new people and get involved while remaining within arm’s reach of the rich cultural, dining and shopping attractions of Kansas City and Lawrence.

 For more information about our Bachelor of Arts degree in Christian Studies and Ministry, contact us today.

 The Gospels |

 Examines historical background to the Gospels, the uniqueness of the genre and the content of the four Gospels with sensitivity to the particular theological emphasis of each of the evangelists.